 - Developing a brief for external support or technical solutions

 - Ongoing support to review and assess progress

 - Support to embed processes and practices in your organisation.

 We recognise that some organisations may already have reached this stage and be able to embark on delivery earlier than others.

 Specialist digital support

-Specialist digital support will be provided by experts experienced working with social impact and community-centered organisations.
+Specialist digital support will be provided by experts experienced working with social impact and community-centred organisations.
 Their support will have a high level of skills and capability building, as well as peer learning approach.
-In practice this means that Community Businesses will be learning how to approach digital transformation by doing with the guidance and support of the digital specialist.
+In practice this means that community businesses will be learning how to approach digital transformation by doing with the guidance and support of the digital specialist.

-From our research with community businesses we identified priority areas for support.
+From our research with community businesses, we identified priority areas for support.
 This, together with the insights from the digital transformation programme experts who helped shape the design of this Powering Up programme, have informed the following three support options.
-Further learning from Phase 1 of the programme might evolve this offer, as we are committed to ensure the community businesses get the greatest value from this programme.
+Further learning from phase one of the programme might evolve this offer, as we are committed to ensure the community businesses get the greatest value from this programme.

 Support Option 1 – Digital Discovery – recommended option